elix/elix.org/content/mixins.md

 # Mixins

-Elix components use functional mixins as a standard way to share aspects of behavior and public APIs across our components.
+Elix elements use functional mixins as a standard way to share aspects of behavior and public APIs.
 Such mixins take the form of a plain JavaScript function that accepts a class argument and returns an extended class adding the mixin's functionality:

     const GreetMixin = (base) => class Greet extends base {
       // Mixin defines properties and methods here.